Hunting License in Ohio- Steps to Buy Your OH Hunters License

 Where to buy your Ohio Hunting License

-To hunt in Ohio, you can complete your license application and purchase your license either online through the Ohio Wildlife Licensing System or in person at authorized license agents.
+To hunt in Ohio, you can purchase your license either online through the Ohio Wildlife Licensing System or in person at authorized license agents.
 The Ohio Department of Natural Resources (ODNR) provides a map of license agents to help you locate a convenient in-person location.

 Below are some suggested authorized in-person hunting license agents in the state of Ohio: